avikalpg/avikalpg/README.md

 ### Favorite projects

 - [Skyline](https://skyline3d.in): View your GitHub contributions in 3D and order your 3D-printed skyline model to decorate your desk.
-- [typing-analyst](https://typing-analyst.vercel.app): MacOS tool that constantly measures typing speed and accuracy across applications and shows analytics.
 - [Alokit mentorship platform](https://alokit.in): Platform to conduct audition projects: short-term paid projects that are compensated based on completion rate.
 - [free-time](https://myfreetimeinaweek.in): Proves to you that you have enough time to work on your hobby projects and passions; no matter how busy you claim yourself to be.
+- [typing-analyst](https://typing-analyst.vercel.app): MacOS tool that constantly measures typing stats (speed/accuracy) across applications and shows analytics.
 - [HustlerIDE](https://marketplace.visualstudio.com/items?itemName=vibinex.hustler): VSCode extension that asks you every day if you have talked to a user or spent any time marketing your project.

 ## Stats